Tuesday, August 30, 2016

 GK: Guido Masetti (Italy)

-Born in Verona, Italy, Guido Masetti played for Hellas Verona and AS Roma from 1926 to 1943.
+Born in Verona, Italy, Guido Masetti played for Hellas Verona before joining AS Roma.
+He played there from 1930 to 1943.
 For the Italian national team, he was merely used as a stand-in for Gianpiero Combi and Aldo Olivieri.
-He had two caps.
-Masetti was a part of the teams that won two World Cups in 1934 and 1938 without playing in any of the matches.
+He had two caps between 1934 and 1939.
+Masetti was a part of the teams that won two World Cups in 1934 and 1938 but without playing in any of the matches.

 GK: Fabio Cudicini (Italy)